Bektemir Melikuziev: Professional career

 Melikuziev had been scheduled to fight former light heavyweight champion Sergey Kovalev on 30 January 2021, but the bout was canceled when Kovalev tested positive for a banned substance.
 Melikuziev instead fought Morgan Fitch on 13 February 2021 and won via third-round knockout after knocking Fitch down twice in the bout.

 On 19 June 2021, Melikuziev fought his toughest opponent yet, American veteran Gabriel Rosado.
 He dropped Rosado in the first round and looked to be in control of the fight, but Rosado unexpectedly caught Melikuziev in the third round with a powerful overhand right that sent him to the canvas.
 Melikuziev was unable to recover in time and he suffered a major upset loss, with commentators and analysts opining that the stoppage was a contender for Knockout of the Year.

+On April 20, 2024 in Brooklyn, NY, Melikuziev was scheduled to face Pierre Hubert Dibombe.
+He won the fight via unanimous technical decision, after the fight was stopped in the eighth round due to cut above his left eye.

+Melikuziev is scheduled to face Darius Fulghum in a WBA super middleweight title eliminator in Las Vegas,on May 30, 2025.